Formulating Abstractions with Higher-Order Procedures

 For example, we can use this method to approximate the fixed point of the cosine function, starting with 1 as an initial approximation:57

 The fixed-point process is reminiscent of the process we used for finding square roots in section 1.1.7.
 Both are based on the idea of repeatedly improving a guess until the result satisfies some criterion.
 In fact, we can readily formulate the square-root computation as a fixed-point search.
-Computing the square root of some number $x$ requires finding a $y$ such that $y^2 = x$.
-Putting this equation into the equivalent form $y = x/y$, we recognize that we are looking for a fixed point of the function58 $y \mapsto x/y$, and we can therefore try to compute square roots as
+Computing the square root of some number x requires finding a y such that y2=x.
+Putting this equation into the equivalent form y=x/y, we recognize that we are looking for a fixed point of the function58 y↦x/y, and we can therefore try to compute square roots as

 With this modification, the square-root procedure works.
 In fact, if we unravel the definitions, we can see that the sequence of approximations to the square root generated here is precisely the same as the one generated by our original square-root procedure of section 1.1.7.
 This approach of averaging successive approximations to a solution, a technique we that we call average damping, often aids the convergence of fixed-point searches.